 The island boasts one of the best views of the Bay Bridge and San Francisco skyline, especially in the evening when all the lights come up on the skyscrapers.

-For one of the most secret spots in San Francisco, check out the view from Blue Park – which actually has been made famous because it’s been used in several car commercials, but is actually one of the best hidden gems in San Francisco because hardly anyone (locals included) knows exactly where they were shot from.
+For one of the most secret spots in San Francisco, check out the view from Blue Park – which actually has been made famous because it’s been used in several car commercials, but is actually one of the best hidden San Francisco gems because hardly anyone (locals included) knows exactly where they were shot from.

-Other fun things to do on Treasure Island include kayaking or stand-up paddling (or just sunbathing) at Clipper Cove; wine tasting at Treasure Island Wines or The Winery SF; or biking around the island on a rented beach cruiser from A Tran’s Bike Shop
+Other fun things to do on Treasure Island include kayaking or stand-up paddling (or just sunbathing) at Clipper Cove; wine tasting at Treasure Island Wines or The Winery SF; or biking around the island on a rented beach cruiser from A Tran’s Bike Shop.

 The Parrots of Telegraph Hill